Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Reload audio with ``[p]reload audio`` and give it a few seconds to connect.

-You now (hopefully) have a functioning Lavalink server on a machine seperate to the one running your Red instance.
+You now (hopefully) have a functioning Lavalink server on a machine separate to the one running your Red instance.
 Good luck!

 .. _audio-commands: